walkingsk/walkingsks_dc_index/README.md

 # walkingsks_dc_index
-My own tool for indexing our products, tools, docs, and tutorials
+One's own tool for indexing the related tools, docs, and tutorials.
+Could be an example on how to write HTML Applications (assets are not included)